The Role of the Teacher in the Work of Liberation

 There is no such thing as a ‘neutral’ teacher--they must always be on the side of dismantling oppression.

-Carter G. Woodson, author of The Mis-Education of the Negro, and the “Father of Black History,” posed the question in 1933: “But can you expect teachers to revolutionize the social order for the good of the community?
+Carter G. Woodson, author of The Mis-Education of the Negro, and the “Father of Black History,” posed in 1933: “But can you expect teachers to revolutionize the social order for the good of the community?
 Indeed we must expect this very thing.”
 He writes, “The educational system of a country is worthless unless it accomplishes this task.”

 Teachers are among the most notable and essential professionals within any society.
 A teacher, James Baldwin writes, “deals with the hearts and minds of young people, and must, therefore, ‘be prepared to go for broke.’”